The fall semester bill is due August 9 and the spring semester bill is due January 6.

 The first day of the semester is considered the first day of class sessions, regardless of when a given course actually meets the first time.

 Department of Education regulations govern the return of federal financial aid (Title IV funds) for students that withdraw from the College before the end of the semester.
 Title IV funds include all federal Direct Loans, Perkins Loans, Parent Loans, Federal Pell Grant, Federal SEOG Grants, and Federal TEACH Grants.
 Federal Work-Study is excluded.
-A student earns his or her Title IV financial aid based on the period of time he or she remains enrolled.
-During the first 60% of the enrollment period, a student earns funds in direct proportion to the length of time he or she remains enrolled.
+A student earns their Title IV financial aid based on the period of time they remain enrolled.
+During the first 60% of the enrollment period, a student earns funds in direct proportion to the length of time they remain enrolled.
 A student withdrawing before the 60% point in the semester may have Title IV financial aid reduced.
 A student who remains enrolled beyond the 60% point earns all aid for the period and has incurred full-tuition liability.

 If you did not receive all of the funds that you earned, you may be due a post-withdrawal disbursement.
 If your post-withdrawal disbursement includes loan funds, the College must get your permission before it can disburse them.
 You may choose to decline some or all of the loan funds so that you don't incur additional debt.
 The College may use all or a portion of your post-withdrawal grant disbursements for tuition, fees, and room and board charges.
 The College needs your permission to use the post-withdrawal grant disbursement for all other school charges.
 If you do not give your permission, you will be offered the funds, however, it may be in your best interest to allow the College to keep these funds to reduce your debt to the school.